-4 https://qlobalgoals.goldstandard.org/ru-2020-ssc-application-of-suppressed-demand/ verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
-20 - The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements report shall be submitted 21 • Projects shall conduct a Safeguarding Principles Assessment and conform to Gold Standard Safeguarding Principles and Requirements. assessment report as provided in Appendix 1 of
+suppressed demand baseline.
+4 Please note that not all solar lighting system or ICS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
+20 - The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements shall be reported in the VPA-DD and shall be 21 Conditions to be met by each VPA regarding safeguarding principles Assessment and conform Safeguarding principles assessment report as provided in Appendix 1 of the VPA-DD